-First discovered in New York State in 1904, chestnut blight was soon spotted in New Jersey, Connecticut, Massachusetts and

-Pennsylvania.
-Within 50 years, chestnut blight killed nearly four billion chestnut trees.
+First discovered in New York State in 1904, chestnut blight was soon spotted in New Jersey, Connecticut, Massachusetts and Pennsylvania.
+Within 50 years, C. parasitica killed nearly four billion chestnut trees.
 Now, few if any large trees remain in the chestnut's native range.
 Because the species has a resilient root system, however, the American chestnut survives here and there in the form of living stumps, which sometimes send up young, skinny treelings like the one Leopold and I found.
 Although a credit to the chestnut's persistence, such saplings are mere gestures at the glory and girth of their predecessors and almost always succumb to blight by their teens or 20s, never getting old enough to flower and reproduce.

 Humans are both responsible for the demise of America's chestnut forests and the only species on the planet that can do something about it.
-Since the 1980s scientists at the State University of New York College of Environmental Science and Forestry (S.U.N.Y.- ESF) have tried to restore the American chestnut to its native habitat.
-Two strategies have been used.
-One strategy has been crossing American chestnuts with blight-resistant Chinese chestnuts in an effort to produce a tree that is as genetically and physically similar to an American chestnut, yet still resilient.
-A second strategy has been genetic engineering.
-William Powell of S.U.N.Y.-ESF has taken genes from wheat, Asian chestnuts, grapes, peppers and other plants and inserted them into American chestnut trees.
-He and his colleagues have created hundreds of transgenic trees that are almost genetically identical to wild American chestnut yet immune to chestnut blight.
-The scientists hope to get federal approval to begin planting these trees in the forest by 2019.
+Since the 1980s several generations of Leopold's colleagues at the State University of New York College of Environmental Science and Forestry (S.U.N.Y.-ESF) have toiled to restore the American chestnut to its native habitat.
+One semisuccessful strategy has been mating American chestnut with blight-resistant but much smaller Chinese chestnut, selectively breeding the hybrids to achieve a tree that is as genetically and physically similar to an American chestnut as possible, yet still resilient.
+Genetic engineering has offered another even more successful route to restoration.
+By taking genes from wheat, Asian chestnuts, grapes, peppers and other plants and inserting them into American chestnut trees, William Powell of S.U.N.Y.-ESF and scores of collaborators have created hundreds of transgenic trees that are almost 100 percent genetically identical wild American chestnut yet immune to C. parasitica.
+The scientists hope to get federal approval to begin planting these trees in the forest within the next five years (See "The American Chestnut's Genetic Rebirth" in the March 2014 issue of Scientific American).

 To predict how a new generation of American chestnut trees will modify the forest in the coming decades we need to examine how this one species defined the forest in the past.
 Doing so is difficult, however.
-Chestnut blight wiped out nearly all mature American chestnut trees before forest ecology became the rigorous science it is today, so most of the pre-1950s data about the species comes from observational studies rather than controlled experiments.
+C. parasitica wiped out nearly all mature American chestnut trees before forest ecology became the rigorous science it is today, so most of the pre-1950s data about the species comes from observational studies rather than controlled experiments.
 Still, by drawing on historical records and recent research on remaining chestnut trees, we can piece together a portrait of this magnificent tree's role in the forest ecosystem.
 In its prime the American chestnut determined the physical structure and microclimate of the forest, creating specific and stable environmental conditions on which many other creatures depended.
 When the American chestnut fell, the whole forest shuddered.